Assessing risk: a relational approach (P20)

 You will be sent the necessary login link about a week before the course start date.
 Should you have any concerns about the accessibility of remote delivery please contact us to discuss how we can best help you.

-This course is delivered by the renowned Portman Clinic and will introduce you to models of risk assessment and examine the accuracy and limitations of them.
+This course is delivered by the renowned Portman Clinic and will introduce you to models of risk assessment and examine the applications and limitations.

-You will examine key psychodynamic concepts in understanding symptoms, offending and enactment and gain an understanding of the impact of childhood development on adult enactment and offending.
+You will examine key psychodynamic concepts in understanding symptoms, offending and enactment and gain an understanding of the impact of childhood development on adult offending behaviour.

 Although there are no formal academic entry requirements, we ask that you have had some previous learning/experience in the basics of psychodynamic theory.